 CEO Jim D’Addario adds, “In many ways, this program speaks to D’Addario’s commitment, not only to our loyal players and social responsibility, but also to our mission of building an ongoing, self-perpetuating cycle of music.”

-D’Addario has been committed to reducing its carbon footprint in other ways, as well.
-Other efforts include using 100-percent eco-friendly packaging, recycling instrument strings, and using their own sawmill to reduce waste and ensure that every tree is used for something good.
+D’Addario has been committed to reducing its carbon footprint throughout the company.
+Other efforts include using 100 percent eco-friendly packaging, recycling instrument strings, and using their own sawmill to reduce waste and ensure that every tree is used for something good.